yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/06-create-dax-calculations-in-power-bi-desktop-advanced.md

 ### **Task 2: Create a YoY growth measure**

-In this task you will create a sales YoY growth measure.
+In this task, you will create a sales YoY growth measure.

 1. Add an additional measure to the **Sales** table, based on the following expression: